kaldi-asr/kaldi/egs/swc/s5/README.txt

-The recipe scripts in this folder has been removed under based on the request from Dan as this recipe is at an older version compared to "s5b".
+The recipe scripts in this folder has been removed according to the request from Dan as this recipe is at an older version compared to "s5b".
 If you are interested in running experiments based on this "s5" recipe, you could download all the scripts from the SWC website (version "v1" under the recipe page):